Regional at Best: Songs

-"Glowing Eyes" has Joseph sing lower registers in the verses while tacking higher ranges in the chorus.
+"Glowing Eyes" has Joseph singing lower registers in the verses while tacking higher ranges in the chorus.
 Lyrically, the "sugary sweet" song talks about stamping out depressive thoughts and was named "one of the band's happiest-sounding releases" by cleveland.com.
 Alternative Press called the song "A premature take on growing old (and possibly death)", comparing it with Blurryface's "Stressed Out".

 A "starkly unique offering" from early Twenty One Pilots, "Kitchen Sink" features "a dynamic blend of Joseph's vocals and layered instrumentals", with erhu violin and "synth boops" in its instrumentation, lush choruses, as well as a verse from Tyler Joseph's "lightning-tongued" brother Zack summarizing that the space in the head only gets weirder to navigate as you get older.
 According to White, it features Twenty One Pilots' "rooted downcast mood" and leaves the listener questioning his motives of Joseph's writing, wondering whether his mind is okay and what he means.
 "Kitchen Sink" has garnered speculation on its meaning; a common consensus is that sinks are a dumping ground, and the song represents that emotionally.
 Yeung said that the song features some of the deepest lyrics in the band's catalog, and Alternative Press considered it one of Regional at Best's many standouts as well as a fan favorite.
 A performance of "Kitchen Sink" was included in a 2017 compilation of Joseph's best live vocals.

 "Anathema" was called "possibly the most underrated breakup song of the last 10 years" by Alternative Press, complimenting its sentiment, while "Lovely" was criticized for Joseph's use of a vocoder.
-"Ruby" is Joseph's ode to a girl which features frantic sequencer parts and unhinged screaming that Alternative Press called "truly something for new listeners to behold".
+"Ruby" is Joseph's ode to a girl at his church with down syndrome which features frantic sequencer parts and unhinged screaming that Alternative Press called "truly something for new listeners to behold".
 Yeung called "Ruby" a "heartwarming ode" worth seeking out by fans.